svennhv/m1macbook-setup/initial-setup.md

 Amethyst must be given permissions to use the accessibility APIs under the Privacy tab of the Security & Privacy preferences.
 Check the link if you're lost: https://github.com/ianyh/Amethyst

+## Settings in MacOS
+I would recommend fixing the following.
+**More space:**
+cmd+space, then write `displays`.
+Select "scaled".
+Select "more space".
+This is if you're able to read stuff.

+**Hide the dock:**
+cmd+space, then write `dock & menu bar`.
+Position: *right*.
+Select "Automatically hide and show ..".
+This seems to interfere the least, and give more room for work.